Audi RS6 Avant review

 Everyday costs, plus how reliable and safe it is

-The Audi RS6 is priced above the smaller BMW M3 Touring but below the BMW Alpina B5 Touring and Porsche Panamera Sport Turismo.
+The Audi RS6 Avant is priced above the smaller BMW M3 Touring but below the Touring version of the BMW Alpina B5.
 However, there are quite a few holes in the standard spec list.

-As standard, you get 21in alloy wheels, ambient interior lighting, an electric tailgate, power-folding door mirrors, metallic paint, leather seats, four-zone climate control, privacy glass, RS Sport seats (with heating and cooling in the front) and keyless go.
-But if you’re in the market for the ultimate super estate car we suspect you'll want to option the forged 22in wheels (saving 5kg per corner), Dynamic Ride Control and the RS Dynamic Package plus, which introduces a higher top speed and carbon-ceramic brakes.
+As standard, you get 22in alloy wheels, ambient interior lighting, an electric tailgate, power-folding door mirrors, metallic paint, leather seats, four-zone climate control, privacy glass, RS Sport seats (with heating and cooling in the front) and keyless ignition.

-We can also see a number of buyers jumping straight to range-topping Vorsprung trim, which essentially ticks every option box, adding the lightweight wheels and sport suspension, plus a panoramic glass sunroof, a matt carbon styling package, a night vision camera system and carbon interior trim with striking looking coloured twill inlays.
+Range-topping Vorsprung trim essentially ticks every option box, with adaptive suspension, heated rear seats, a panoramic glass sunroof, a night vision camera system and carbon interior trim with striking-looking coloured twill inlays.

 Unsurprisingly, running costs are likely to be steep, but the RS6 should be no worse than rival performance cars.
-Unlike the M3, the B5 and the Sport Turismo, the RS6 uses engine cylinder deactivation and a 48-volt mild-hybrid system to maximise fuel economy.
+Unlike the M3 and the B5, the RS6 uses engine cylinder deactivation and a 48-volt mild-hybrid system to maximise fuel economy.
 We managed 22mpg on a mix of roads.

-The RS6 hasn’t been crash tested by Euro NCAP but the Audi A6 Avant was awarded the top five-star rating.
-It has plenty of active safety systems as standard, including lane-departure warning and automatic emergency braking (AEB).
+The RS6 hasn’t been crash-tested by Euro NCAP but the Audi A6 Avant was awarded the top five-star rating.
+It has plenty of active safety systems as standard, including lane-departure warning, traffic-sign recognition and automatic emergency braking (AEB).

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here